 Too often, people experience detention under the Mental Health Act as a horrific necessity, one which may have helped to save their lives but that is far more traumatic and disempowering than it should be.
 Our aims since conducting this engagement have therefore focused on improving the ways in which the legal framework provided by the MHA protects and respects the people who rely on it.

-As a result, we have provided a brief outline of the aspects of the White Paper most related to enhancing choice and involvement, in order to make responding to the White Paper a more accessible process for our campaigners and supporters.
+As a result, we have provided a brief outline of the aspects of the White Paper most related to enhancing choice and involvement.

 The government would like to make changes to the reasons for which someone can be detained, in order to reduce the number of people being detained.
 We are supportive of this ambition, as long as there’s appropriate provision of community services to reduce the number of people experiencing a mental health crisis in the first place.
 The NHS Long-Term Plan is intended to provide those services, but we want to make sure that it does so.